LI-DOG Board of Directors

-Ginny has served as a Director of LI-DOG since 2004 and now serves as President.
-Since 2002, she has led efforts to create dog parks at West Hills, Blydenburgh, Coindre Hall, Robinson Farm, Cherry Ave., and the off-leash beach at Mud Creek County Park in Patchogue.
+Ginny has served as President and a Director of LI-DOG since 2004.
+In that role, she has led efforts to create dog parks around Long Island including in Blydenburgh , Cherry Ave., Robinson Farm, and West Hills parks, plus the off-leash beach at Mud Creek County Park in Patchogue.
 Along with LI-DOG Founder Barbara Buscareno, Ginny was an integral player in the passage of legislation in 2007 to create five new dog parks in Suffolk County.
-Ginny also serves as LI-DOG representative on the Huntington Greenway Trails Citizens Advisory Committee.
-She enjoys walking her Golden Retrievers in several Huntington parks as a result of the Town’s 2013 dog walking trails initiative, which LI-DOG supported.
+Ginny serves as the LI-DOG representative on the Huntington Greenway Trails Citizens Advisory Committee where she contributed to the committee’s successful recommendation to open Huntington’s parks to on-leash dog walking.
+Ginny is a former freelance financial journalist.
+She enjoys walking her Golden Retrievers in dog-friendly parks around Huntington and throughout Long Island.

 Chris Laubis, Vice President

 Chris is a trial attorney for a major insurance company and a founder of LI-DOG’s Nassau Committee.
 As such, she is the leader of LI-DOG’s campaign to gain on-leash access to Nassau County parks.
 Chris gathered more than 1,200 names on a petition to create a dog park in Eisenhower Park a few years ago and later represented LI-DOG in discussions between Nassau County and the park’s sponsor Pet Supplies Plus that resulted in the opening of the Eisenhower Dog Park in October 2012.
 In addition to her work for LI-DOG, Chris has been a volunteer dog walker at a local animal shelter since 1995.
-Chris enjoys taking her rescue dog Casey to the Eisenhower Dog Park and also hikes with her in other area parks.
+Chris enjoys taking her rescue dog Daisy hiking at Massapequa Preserve and other local parks.

 Lynn Kiraly, Treasurer